Bland, Missouri

 Bland is a city in Gasconade and Osage counties in the U.S. state of Missouri.
 The population was 506 at the 2020 census.

 The Osage County portion of Bland is part of the Jefferson City, Missouri Metropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the city has a total land area of 0.65 sqmi, all land.

 History

 A post office called Bland has been in operation since 1877.
 The town is named in honor of U.S. Congressman Richard Parks Bland, a United States Representative from various districts in south central Missouri.
 Bland was a practicing attorney in Rolla in neighboring Phelps County.

-In 2020, the Indie film SCP: Overlord was filmed in Bland.
-The short film takes place in the SCP Foundation universe.
-The film was written by Evan Muir and directed by Stephen Hancock.
+In 2020, the independent short film SCP: Overlord was filmed in Bland.
+The film takes place in the SCP Foundation universe.
+The film was directed by Stephen Hancock of Altavision.
 The film also starred Noah Bryan.
 The movie would go on to win 5 awards at the Tampa Bay Underground Film Festival, including Best Short Film and Best Sci-Fi/Fantasy Film.
 It would also go on to win Best Short Film at Sunscreen Film Festival.